ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ```
 {: codeblock}

-## Creating a file share and mount target with Terraform
+## Creating a file share with Terraform
 {: #file-storage-create-terraform}
 {: terraform}